 Treating Pain from a Prior Injury

 Before commencing with a treatment plan, it’s essential to get an accurate diagnosis.
 Without a comprehensive understanding of the cause of the pain, you can’t hope to successfully treat it.
-If the pain is traced back to a pinched nerve in the spine, a minimally invasive surgical procedure is likely the best way to treat your pain and keep it away in the long run.
+If the pain is traced back to a pinched nerve in the spine, a minimally invasive keyhole surgical procedure is likely the best way to treat your pain and keep it away in the long run.

 If you have sustained a spine injury, or are experiencing back pain that you think may be related to a prior injury, an Inspired Spine procedure may help.
-Inspired Spine has developed cutting-edge minimally invasive spinal surgery procedures that are less painful than other available procedures.
+Inspired Spine has developed cutting-edge minimally invasive keyhole spinal surgery procedures that are less painful than other available procedures.
 Inspired Spine surgeries are study-backed, and offer quicker surgery times and faster recoveries.
 Contact us today to learn more about the Inspired OLLIF, the Inspired MIS-DTIF, or find a provider who performs these procedures near you.